gsewalt/gsewalt/README.md

 # <a href="https://www.linkedin.com/in/gregory-sewalt-24942657/">Gregory Sewalt</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+I am a cybersecurity enthusiast and thrive on solving complex challenges through hands-on, real-world projects.
+From vulnerability management to threat detection, my work allows me to explore the dynamic and ever-evolving cybersecurity landscape.
+I invite you to explore these projects to see the practical solutions I’ve implemented to strengthen security operations and enhance organizational resilience.

 ## ⚠️ Vulnerability Management Projects